TPeterW/course-registration/README.md

 -----
 Click on the executable found in the release section of this project according to your platform, and you're good to go.

+__Note:__

+On Mac OS X, before first launch, if your security setting only allows apps made by "Mac App Store and identified developers", you wll receive a security warning.
+To disable it and run the program, go to "System Preferences" then "Security & Privacy", and click on "Open Anyway".

 Known Limitation
 ----
 * Does not handle exceptions that happen during the part where emulated browser opens the registration page